thegreenwebfoundation/developer-docs/src/docs/grid-intensity-cli/explainer/providers.md

 ### Required parameters

-When using Ember, you will need to pass either an [Alpha-2 or Alpha-3 ISO country code](https://www.iso.org/obp/ui/#search) for the region you want data for.
+When using Ember, you will need to pass either an [Alpha-2 or Alpha-3 ISO country code](https://www.iso.org/obp/ui/#search).
 You can do this using the `--region` flag.

 For example, the code below returns data for Taiwan.